jdevelop/feridian/feridian/trunk/readme.txt

     learn how to use the API as fast as possible.

 vendor/ -- contains external 3rd party library source trees used by Feridian
     that requires custom code changes not present in the library itself.
+This directory does not exist in the distribution but exists in the SVN tree.

 work/ -- contains all the temporary working sources and classes when you run
     ANT.
 This is where ANT keeps all its dirty work.
-Running "ant clean" will remove this directory.
+Running "ant clean" will clean this directory.
 This directory is a temporary working directory and is not packaged with the distribution.

 Contact Info